Election day is Tuesday, January 5.

 Be in line by 7 pm.
 As long as you are in line by 7 pm, you cannot be turned away.
 Stay in line until you vote!

 It depends.
 Do you believe you are at the wrong location?
 Where does MVP say your election day polling place is?
 Are you in the right county?
 (You need to be in the right county for your vote to count).
-Generally speaking, if it is later in the day it’s best to stay where you are and ask for a provisional ballot.
-If it’s early in the day and you have time, consider going to the correct location.
-Call the voter protection hotline for more assistance.
+Generally speaking, during the Runoff Election on January 5, it’s best to stay where you are and ask for a provisional ballot.

 On election day, if you are told you are not eligible to vote, try and work out the issue with the poll worker.
 However, if you can’t work it out, insist on voting a provisional ballot.
 The poll worker must allow you to vote a provisional ballot if you ask to.
 Report the incident to the voter protection hotline, 888-730-5816, as soon as possible.
 Click here for more information on voting provisionally.